 If you have decided it is time to bring in a cleaner to help with the housework at home and you are exploring different cleaners in Liverpool there are some tips here for you on what to think about and ask when you are in the interviewing stage.
 This advice can also be good wherever you live.
 Hiring someone to lift some of the work off your shoulders makes a lot of sense in today’s times when people are working and want to also be able to have active social lives, rather than spending their spare time cleaning.

 There are several ways to look for a good cleaner.
 Check out local business phone books, and local paper advertisements, and do searches online – for example typing in cleaners in Liverpool in the search engine space will get you pages of results to check out.
 You can also ask friends if they or their friends have any recommendations.

 Here are some points to consider for hiring domestic cleaners in Liverpool

 Q1 Do you want to hire through a firm of cleaners or find individual ones?
 There are advantages to either option, using a company means they handle the administrative side of things including the pay.
 Hiring an individual means you can build a closer relationship and have more awareness of everything.

-Q2 Do they need to bring their own cleaning items or are you providing it for them, in which case ask them what they need.
+Q2 Do they need to bring their own cleaning items or are you providing them for them, in which case ask them what they need.
 Some cleaners have little tricks for cleaning and have their own preferences for the types of equipment and cleaning solutions they use.
 If they are bringing their own how much extra does that cost?

 Q3 If the applicant is self-employed do they have the right paperwork?